nam3less/ham-asm/README.md

 ## Compiling
 To compile the project you will need the programm `stack` installed on your system.
-Then just execute the command `stack build`.
+Then just execute the command `stack build ham-asm:ham-asm`.
 It will build the executable.
-To install it for usage, execute `stack install`.
+To install it for usage, execute `stack install ham-asm:ham-asm`.
 This command will build the executable and put it into `~/.local/bin/`.
-If the directory is in your PATH, the command `ham-asm` wil then be usable in the shell.
+If the directory is in your PATH, the command `ham-asm` will then be usable in the shell.

 ## Usage
 To assemble a given source file (ending in ".asm") use the command `ham-asm